Rancho Cucamonga Employment Lawyers

 Why Clients Choose Us?

-With our offices in Rancho Cucamonga and Pasadena, our employment law attorneys in Rancho Cucamonga serve clients throughout the Inland Empire, San Bernardino County, Los Angeles County, and Southern California.
-Exclusively representing workers, we recover the damage done by unethical employers for Discrimination, Sexual Harassment, Retaliation, Wrongful Termination, and Unpaid Wages or benefits in the workplace.
+With offices in Rancho Cucamonga and Pasadena, our employment law attorneys serve clients throughout the Inland Empire – San Bernardino and Riverside Counties – as well as the Los Angeles area.
+Exclusively representing workers, we recover the damage done by unethical employers for Discrimination, Sexual Harassment, Whistleblower Retaliation, Wrongful Termination, and Unpaid Wages or benefits in the workplace.
 We also work on contingency, so no fees until we win!

 Managing Attorney Huprich thrives on providing legal services with integrity and compassion for every client that he works with and every case that he handles.
 To get the right results for his clients, he will negotiate when the circumstances warrant it, but loves a good fight in the courtroom when the other side gives him a reason to do so – and as a Rancho Cucamonga employment lawyer, his track record speaks for itself.